OUTREACH AND PUBLIC ENGAGEMENT

 Selected other outreach and public engagement activities

-I will be co-leading a series of outreach classes on topology for school children in Summer 2019.
+I co-lead a series of outreach classes on topology for school children in Summer 2019.

 I attended the Orchestra of the Age of Enlightenment's event Bach, the Universe, and Everything, as an early career researcher for the attendees to "meet a scientist", organised by the IOP, December 1st 2019.